sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

 The helper methods can be found in `MaintainerScriptHelper Scaladocs`_.

-You also can place new scripts in the ``src/rpm/scriptlets`` folder.
-For example:
+To **place new scripts in the src/rpm/scriptlets folder**  you simply put the commands into the appropriate scriptlet file.
+(The scriptlet file names can be found in the `RPM Scaladocs`_.)

 ``src/rpm/scriptlets/preinst``